Moons of Jupiter: Exploration

 Nine spacecraft have visited Jupiter.
 The first were Pioneer 10 in 1973, and Pioneer 11 a year later, taking low-resolution images of the four Galilean moons and returning data on their atmospheres and radiation belts.
 The Voyager 1 and Voyager 2 probes visited Jupiter in 1979, discovering the volcanic activity on Io and the presence of water ice on the surface of Europa.
 Ulysses further studied Jupiter's magnetosphere in 1992 and then again in 2000.

 The Galileo spacecraft was the first to enter orbit around Jupiter, arriving in 1995 and studying it until 2003.
 During this period, Galileo gathered a large amount of information about the Jovian system, making close approaches to all of the Galilean moons and finding evidence for thin atmospheres on three of them, as well as the possibility of liquid water beneath the surfaces of Europa, Ganymede, and Callisto.
 It also discovered a magnetic field around Ganymede.

 Then the Cassini probe to Saturn flew by Jupiter in 2000 and collected data on interactions of the Galilean moons with Jupiter's extended atmosphere.
 The New Horizons spacecraft flew by Jupiter in 2007 and made improved measurements of its satellites' orbital parameters.

 In 2016, the Juno spacecraft imaged the Galilean moons from above their orbital plane as it approached Jupiter orbit insertion, creating a time-lapse movie of their motion.
-With a mission extension, Juno has since begun close flybys of the Galileans starting with Ganymede in 2021 followed by Europa in 2022 and planned flybys of Io in late 2023 and 2024.
+With a mission extension, Juno has since begun close flybys of the Galileans, flying by Ganymede in 2021 followed by Europa and Io in 2022.
+It flew by Io again in late 2023 and once more in early 2024.